cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 ### Reference ellipsoid

 We now more accurately account for Earth's shape.
+Our description will then also include the geographic latitude $\varphi$ (distinct from $\phi$ for relative humidity).
 We will use the World Geodetic System 1984 (WGS 84), which is used by the GPS system and suggested by the <wiki:International_Civil_Aviation_Organization>.

 :::{note}